toujou/toujou-v2-prototypes/README.md

 - `npm run deploy:full` build and deploy to github
 - `npm run test` run the js tests

+## How to add changes for Kojo Theme
+1. `nvm use && npm ci`
+2. Make desired changes
+3. `npm run lint:css`
+4. `npm run deploy:full`
+5. commit changes
+6. Then on Kojo theme:
+   6.1.
+Update changes (JS and CSS) with `nvm use && npm run update:styles`

 ## How to create a new webcomponent [DEPRECATED: we should use the ui-components package!!!]
 1. Create a new component folder inside `src`, like `toujou-example`
 2. Create the `.ts` file for your component, like `toujou-example.ts`